pedrojunqueira/da-100/README.md

 		- Draw a sketch of your report layout
 		- Focus on the most important information
 		- Select the right background for the context of your report.
-		- Consider the number of visuals and clutering
+		- Consider the number of visuals and cluttering
 			 - Can use drill through or tooltips
-		- Enven distribute and aligh titles and visuals.
+		- Even distribute and align titles and visuals.
 Position is important
 		- Configure iterations if want to cross highlight or filter or no interactions in some cases (depend on user preference)
-		- Consider hierachy on visuals for beter data navigatino and drill down experience
+		- Consider hierarchy on visuals for better data navigation and drill down experience
-		- Consider accessbility like tab order and color for color blindness
+		- Consider accessability like tab order and color for color blindness
 			- PBI is compliant to  Web Content Accessibility Guidelines (WCAG)
 				- Perceivable
 				- Operable